What Does 1031 Depreciation Recapture?

 Frequently Asked Questions

-Can depreciation recapture be avoided entirely in a 1031 exchange?
+Is it possible to defer depreciation recapture in a 1031 exchange?

-Without a 1031 exchange, both capital gains and depreciation recapture taxes are due at the time of the sale.
+If a 1031 exchange is not executed, both capital gains and depreciation recapture taxes are due upon sale.

-Properties must be held for investment or business purposes and be like-kind to the replacement property; personal residences don’t qualify.
+Properties must be held for investment or business use and be of the like-kind to the replacement property—not personal residences.

-How does depreciation affect my tax basis in a 1031 exchange?
+What is the impact of depreciation on my tax basis in a 1031 exchange?